La Casa Baja Fish Tacos

 Avocado Lime Sauce Preparation:

-- Using a small food processor, combine the avocados, lime, sour cream, garlic, and hot sauce until it’s smooth.
+- Using a small food processor, combine all of the sauce ingredients until it’s nice and smooth.

 - Pour into a serving dish or condiment dispenser for easy drizzling and store in refrigerator until use.